I get it … COVID-19 created a whole new set of challenges for our business, and in order to be open, certain safety requirements were implemented.

 If it does not work for you or feels clunky – it will be the same or magnified for your guests.

-When using apps for reservations and check-in at a hotel
+When using apps for reservations and check-in at a hotel, they should be fully functioning.

-Masks may still be required for your team members for a while longer as we reopen businesses as confidence levels are still growing.
+Masks may still be required for your team members for a while longer.

-If your team members must wear masks – make sure that they wear them fully and not with reticence.
+If your team members are wearing masks, make sure they wear them fully and not with reticence.
 It doesn’t give the guest any confidence that you are taking masks seriously if your team doesn’t completely comply.
 It is important that you support and give your team air breaks periodically to keep them comfortable.
-Also, remind them that “we can’t hear you” with your mask on.
-It is important to speak clearly and slowly, and ask your guests to confirm that they do hear you and understand your communications.
+Also, remind them to speak clearly and slowly.
+Ask your guests to confirm that they do hear you and understand your communications.

 Smiles CAN be heard and seen in your eyes.